 Johnson University Florida

-Students interested in earning a Christian counseling degree can consider the pastoral care and counseling major at JUTN in Kissimmee, Florida.
+Students interested in earning a can consider the pastoral care and counseling major at JUTN in Kissimmee, Florida.
 The program prepares degree-seekers to provide counsel, pastoral care, and effective leadership across pastoral ministry settings.

 Throughout the rigorous curriculum, learners focus on specialized topics, including spiritual formation for ministry, encountering cultures, interpersonal and family relationships, and conflict and communication.
 Core coursework focuses on demonstrating the use of psychological terms and concepts related to pastoral ministry.
 The program also emphasizes the process of sermon development and a dedication to biblical truth.